tataraba/musicbinder/README.md

 This repository was prepared for a PyCon tutorial on how to create a python-backed frontend, featuring Jinja templates for HTML rendering, TailwindCSS for style, and htmx for pizzazz! 😎

-The tutorial is scheduled for Wednesday - April 19th, 2023 9 - 12:30 pm (Mountain Time).
+The [tutorial](https://us.pycon.org/2023/schedule/presentation/151/) is scheduled for Wednesday, April 19th, 2023 from 9 - 12:30pm (Mountain Time).

 ### Prerequisites